 What is KiVa?

-KiVa is an evidence-based bullying prevention programme.
-KiVa offers a kete of tools that schools and kura can use to address bullying.
-By educating their ākonga (learners) in important social skills, schools and kura are empowered to build a more respectful and inclusive culture.
+KiVa is an evidence-based bullying prevention programme that offers a kete of tools that kura can use to address bullying behaviours.
+By teaching their ākonga (learners) important social skills, school communities are empowered to build more respectful and inclusive cultures.

 KiVa is a whole-school approach where everyone plays a role in building a safer and more inclusive environment.

-A series of lessons for teaching all ākonga about bullying, and providing strategies to support social and emotional wellbeing
+• A series of classroom lessons for all ākonga supporting social & emotional wellbeing, and providing strategies for recognising and responding to bullying behaviours.

-A clear and effective process for identifying and following up with cases of bullying behaviour.
+• A clear and effective process for school staff to implement when dealing with cases of reported bullying.

 “Life-changing” is the way that one Year 8 student described KiVa recently.
 A big, confident boy, he had been bullying other students without being aware of the impact of his own actions.
 For him, going through the KiVa process and having to face up to the fact that some of his behaviours amounted to bullying, was a significant leap in his social awareness and helped him become more sensitive and socially aware of his peers.
 For this he was deeply appreciative.
 KiVa is about improved outcomes for all students.